 EXHIBITION FORMAT REQUIREMENTS

-For entries accepted and agreeing to participate in IFFBoston, an exhibition print of the film must be provided in one of the following formats: DCP or 35mm by March 25, 2018.
+For entries accepted and agreeing to participate in IFFBoston, an exhibition print of the film must be provided in one of the following formats: DCP by March 1, 2023.

-Note: We do not accept Blu-ray or DVD as the exhibition format for accepted films.
-Failure to comply with technical specifications may result in the removal of the film from Festival line up.
+Note: We do NOT accept Blu-ray or DVD as the exhibition format for accepted films.
+Failure to comply with technical specifications may result in the removal of accepted film from Festival line up.

 - DCPs must be DCI compliant and delivered on an external hard drive with either a CRU enclosure or an USB interface.
-Drives must be formatted to EXT2 or EXT3 Linux file system.
+Drives must be formatted to EXT2, EXT3, or NTFS file system.

 - All DCPs must have a back up format: either Blu-ray or Apple Pro-res file.

 - All 35mm film must have an optical sound track.